quantum-kite/kite/docs/documentation/calculation.md

 ## Visualizing the Output Data

-After calculating the quantity of interest and post-processing the data, we can plot the resulting data with the following script:
+After calculating and post-processing the target functions, we can plot the resulting data with the following script:

 ``` py linenums="1"
 data=np.loadtxt('dos.dat')